|July 10, 2017||09:00 (EST)||1||$695.00||Register|

 A Plan for Success

-To wrap up the day, participants will work in small groups to create an action plan for areas of weakness identified in their pre-assignment.
+- Create an action plan for areas of weakness identified in their pre-assignment.

 *source: Eileen Dowse Ph.D.
 Organizational Psychologist and Certified Master Facilitator